yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 ### How did Kauffman do it?

-Instead Kauffman [^Kauffman-knots] did gave a detailed explanation in `8 Knot Amplitudes` of [^Kauffman-knots] on how he obtained such coefficients.
+Instead Kauffman [^Kauffman-knots] did gave a detailed explanation in `Chapter 8.
+Knot Amplitudes` of [^Kauffman-knots] on how he obtained such coefficients.

 # Further Readings